Ifeoma Ajunwa: Education

-Ajunwa received her BA at University of California, Davis in 2003, her JD at University of San Francisco School of Law in 2007, and her MPhil and PhD in Sociology at Columbia University in 2012 and 2017, respectively.
+Ajunwa is a graduate of Yale Law School (LLM) and Columbia University (M.Phil and Ph.D.)
+She also completed a Fellowship at Harvard University's Berkman Klein Center from 2016–2017.
 Ajunwa was a McNair Scholar as an undergraduate student, received an AAUW Selected Professions Fellowship in law school, and was a Paul F. Lazersfeld Fellow as a PhD student.

 Ajunwa's PhD thesis was advised by Josh Whitford.

 Career

-Ajunwa is a prolific writer, legal scholar, AI ethics researcher, and tenured professor of law at the University of North Carolina School Of Law where she serves as the Founding Director of the AI Decision-Making Research (AI-DR) Program.
-Prior to that, Ajunwa was a professor at the Cornell University School of Industrial and Labor Relations and an associate faculty member at Cornell Law School.
+Ajunwa is a writer, legal scholar, AI ethics researcher, and tenured professor of law.
+She has held several brief positions at different law schools and is currently serving as the Asa Griggs Candler Professor of Law at Emory Law School.
+Prior to that, Ajunwa was an assistant professor at the Cornell University School of Industrial and Labor Relations and an associate faculty member at Cornell Law School.

-She is a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, where previously she was a Fellow from 2016-2017 and a Teaching Fellow at Harvard Law School,.
-She also served as a Microsoft Research NYC Research Intern in 2015.
+She is a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, where previously she served as a Fellow from 2016–2017 and as a Teaching Fellow at Harvard Law School,.
+Ajunwa was awarded tenure by Cornell University on May 22, 2020.
+After leaving Cornell, she briefly taught Contracts at the University of North Carolina School of Law.
+In her first semester at UNC, she accepted a position at Emory University School of Law, which she began in 2023.